hpehl/flow/README.md

 mvn verify
 ```

-## Run

 To run locally use

 ```shell
 mvn gwt:devmode
 ```

-## Demo
+## Try Online

-There's a small demo available at https://hpehl.github.io/flow which uses the API to execute tasks in parallel and sequential order.
+There's a demo available at https://hpehl.github.io/flow which uses the flow API to execute tasks in parallel, in order, in a while loop and nested inside each other.